igormukhin/srt-tools/README.md

 # srt-tools
-Some useful tools to work with SRT files content especially for preparing voice-over texts.
+Some useful tools to work with SRT files content, especially for preparing voice-over texts.

 To run it, browse to
 http://igormukhin.github.io/srt-tools/